getpatchwork/patchwork/UPGRADING.md

 ## 0.9.0 to 1.0.0

-Version 1.0.0 changes a few admin-visible components of patchwork so upgrading involves a few steps.
+Version 1.0.0 changes a few admin-visible components of Patchwork so upgrading involves a few steps.

 ### Database Migrations